federicoariton/Project-3-Dashboard-with-python-/README.md

 This project involves the creation of an **interactive dashboard** for an online retail dataset targeted at younger adults aged 18-35 years.
 The dashboard summarizes sales trends, customer segmentation, and geographical sales distribution, offering a visually appealing and user-friendly experience.

+## Additional Resources

+- More Information: For a detailed explanation of the project structure, methodologies, and findings, refer to the Full Project Report.[Full Project Report](https://github.com/federicoariton/Project-3-Dashboard-with-python-/blob/main/Dashboard%20with%20Python%20Report%20pdf.pdf)

 ---

 ## Features